carologistics/rcll_simulation_webots/README.md

 source install/setup.bash
 ```
 ## Basic Usage
-First, the steps to run the simulation with a single robot is outlined.
+First, the steps to run the simulation with a single robot are outlined.
 ### Spawning simulation with one instance of robot

 ```bash